-• ALKS-3831 is a fixed-dose combination of olanzapine and samidorphan, a novel opioid system modulator, which is being developed by Alkermes Inc. with the specific aim of providing the therapeutic benefits of olanzapine with less weight gain than olanzapine monotherapy.
-On November 29, 2018 Alkermes announced that the ENLIGHTEN-2 phase 3 trial with ALKS-3831 had met its coprimary endpoints of mean % body weight change from baseline and % of patients with ≥10% weight gain.
+ALKS-3831 is a fixed-dose combination of olanzapine and samidorphan, a novel opioid system modulator, which is being developed by Alkermes Inc. with the specific aim of providing the therapeutic benefits of olanzapine with less weight gain than olanzapine monotherapy.
+In November 2018 Alkermes announced that the ENLIGHTEN-2 phase 3 trial with ALKS-3831 had met its coprimary endpoints of mean % body weight change from baseline and % of patients with ≥10% weight gain.
 The reported reduction in weight gain over 6 months was 37% versus olanzapine monotherapy.
-In November 2019, Alkermes filed an NDA with the FDA for US approval.
+In November 2019, Alkermes filed an NDA with the FDA for US approval; in January 2021, the FDA accepted the resubmission of an amended NDA.
 If approved, AM-201 will compete against ALKS 3831.